Southern Highlands Line

-One of only two routes on the NSW TrainLink intercity network to run entirely on non-electrified railway lines, the Southern Highlands Line is operated with a rolling stock solely consisting of Endeavour railcars, with most services only using two cars.
-The service spans 169 km of railway, making it the most extensive route on the NSW TrainLink network apart from the Blue Mountains Line's Bathurst Bullet service.
+One of only two routes on the Sydney Trains intercity network to run entirely on non-electrified railway lines, the Southern Highlands Line is operated with a rolling stock solely consisting of Endeavour railcars, with most services only using two cars.
+The service spans 169 km of railway, making it the most extensive route on the Sydney Trains network apart from the Blue Mountains Line's Bathurst Bullet service.
 Despite that, the route spans only 22 stations, making it also the route with the lowest number of stops.
 An additional 2 stations and 55 km of railway are traversed by Southern Highlands trains at peak hours.

 History

 The Main South line opened in stages to Picton in 1863, Moss Vale in 1867 and Goulburn in 1869.

 In 1919, a new section of line opened between Picton and Mittagong, with the original section becoming the Picton-Mittagong loop line.
 Originally a single track line, it was later doubled with the exception of the Picton-Mittagong loop line.